rocketacademy/bootcamp-4.1/3-backend/3.2-sql/README.md

 ```

 We entered a new student into the database, notice how we didn't need to insert an id, this is due to the SERIAL constraint we added when creating our table.
-These id's act a [Primary Keys](https://www.postgresql.org/docs/15/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS) which are vital unique identifiers for our rows of data.
+These id's act a <a href="https://www.postgresql.org/docs/15/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS" target="_blank">Primary Keys</a> which are vital unique identifiers for our rows of data.
 The  information that is required is the data that will be placed in our columns for this row, the two strings, a number and  the final value a boolean, true, true represents male within this table structure.

 You can add in additional rows of information one at a time or you can insert multiple values like the command below.